andrazgun/playwright_TA_project/README.md

 Jenkins Prerequisite: Jenkins installed locally, Cucumber reports plugin installed, admin credentials.
 Create a build job with parameters to run tests and generate a report using Execute Windows batch command: mvn clean test -Dcucumber.filter.tags="(@%TAG% and (not @ignore))" -Ddataproviderthreadcount=%THREAD_COUNT% -DBROWSER=%BROWSER% -Dbranch.name=${BRANCH_NAME}

-GitHub Actions:
+GitHub Actions workflows:

-Each push or PR to master branch on GitHub will trigger a job executing the @smoke tests suite, on 2 threads, using Chromium.
+1. Check for Undefined Steps --> checks for undefined Cucumber steps whenever code is pushed or a pull request is opened.
-After executing the test suite, the Cucumber report will be published to GitHub Pages.
+2. Run Smoke Tests --> runs smoke tests with Cucumber + Playwright and publishes the generated HTML report to GitHub Pages.

 ### Disclaimer:
 This project is developed for demonstration and educational purposes only.